Who We Are

 No domestic animals (cats, dogs, domestic ducks, or geese)

 None of these service providers accept dead animals.
 For dead animal calls, please continue to call the police department at the non- emergency number (510-471-1365).
+This can also be done online by accessing the form via the attached link.
+If you would like to file an animal complaint of any type please fill out the form.

 It should be noted the police department does not respond to calls related to bees, rodents, and stray/ feral cats.
 Feral cats are usually controlled though Trap, Neuter, Release (TNR) programs offered by local organizations, such as the Ohlone Humane Society.
 The police department does not have the resources to trap feral cats.